corintxt/electoral-college-map/README.md

 option to display total of Republican/Democrat votes and download as SVG.**

 ### Todo
-* Fix state order and some that aren't tallied in total
 * Set up default start position of sure blue and red states
 * Expand northeast section for better visibility (?)
 * Take some kind of input file to set state position (e.g. csv upload?)